Which Signal Word Describes A Greater Hazard

 - Emergency response – Paramedics and fire crews rely on those two words to prioritize their actions.
 A Danger label often means they need to prepare for the worst—chemical burns, toxic inhalation, explosions.
 A Warning label suggests they can manage with basic first aid and containment.

 In practice, the wrong signal word can lead to under‑protection.
-The painter might skip nitrile gloves, and the result is a painful chemical burn.
-Imagine a painter using a solvent labeled Warning when it actually causes severe skin burns.
+On the flip side, the painter might skip nitrile gloves, and the result is a painful chemical burn.
+Here's the thing — imagine a painter using a solvent labeled Warning when it actually causes severe skin burns.
 On the flip side, over‑labeling a low‑risk product with Danger can cause unnecessary panic and waste resources.

 How It Works (or How to Do It)